wuxc/pywin32doc/md/PySPropValue.md

 ## PySPropValue Object

-A MAPI property value.
+A MAPI property value\.
 Property values can either be passed from

-python into MAPI functions, or returned from MAPI functions to Python.
+python into MAPI functions, or returned from MAPI functions to Python\.

 #### Parameters